acmorin912/KBS_LTER_Crop_microbiome/README.md

   -If you see a label in a mappingfile labelled "bar_label" that is a mix of the management system and growth stage in some form.

-#I would love to ask if anyone associated with this repository/ project would organize their uploads.
+I would love to ask if anyone associated with this repository/ project would organize their uploads.

-  We can follow the following methods for naming
+ We can follow the following methods for naming:

   1) R files (save where the name applies): <crop>_<year>_<origin>_<your initials>_<DAY.MONTH.YEAR.AM OR PM>.R